voucherifyio/sdk-ruby-openapi-based/docs/PublicationsApi.md

 Create Publication

 This method selects vouchers that are suitable for publication, adds a publish entry and returns the publication.
-A voucher is suitable for publication when it's active and hasn't been published yet.    <!-- theme: warning --> > 🚧 Clearly define the source of the voucher > > You must clearly define which source you want to publish the voucher code from.
-It can either be a code from a campaign or a specific voucher identified by a code.   <!-- theme: warning --> > 🚧 Publish multiple vouchers > In case you want to publish multiple vouchers within a single publication, you need to specify the campaign name and number of vouchers you want to publish.   <!-- theme: info -->  > 📘 Auto-update campaign > > In case you want to ensure the number of publishable codes increases automatically with the number of customers, you should use an **auto-update** campaign.
+A voucher is suitable for publication when it's active and hasn't been published yet.     > 🚧 Clearly define the source of the voucher > > You must clearly define which source you want to publish the voucher code from.
+It can either be a code from a campaign or a specific voucher identified by a code.    > 🚧 Publish multiple vouchers > In case you want to publish multiple vouchers within a single publication, you need to specify the campaign name and number of vouchers you want to publish.     > 📘 Auto-update campaign > > In case you want to ensure the number of publishable codes increases automatically with the number of customers, you should use an **auto-update** campaign.

 ### Examples